 - A. The owner or operator of any air conditioning and refrigeration service facility and all persons engaged in recycling/recovery of ozone depleting compound refrigerant on a contract basis shall notify the Division by submitting a notification form (provided by the Division) and fee.
 A notification shall be submitted for each air conditioning and refrigeration facility that operates at one or more sites. - 1.
-All air conditioning and refrigeration service facilities that employ one (1) or more air conditioning or refrigeration technicians shall submit a forty dollar (\$40.00) annual fee to the Division. - 2.
-All existing air conditioning and refrigeration service facilities shall provide notification and fees to the Division by January 1, 1998.
+All air conditioning and refrigeration service facilities which employ one (1) to three (3) air conditioning or refrigeration technicians shall submit a twenty dollar (\$20.00) annual fee to the Division. - All air conditioning and refrigeration service facilities which employ four (4) or more air conditioning or refrigeration technicians shall submit a forty dollar (\$40.00) fee to the Division. - 3.
+All existing air conditioning and refrigeration service facilities shall provide notification and fees to the Division by January 1, 1998. - 4.
+All new air conditioning and refrigeration service facilities shall submit a notification and a fee to the Division within thirty (30) days of commencement of operations.

-- 3. All new air conditioning and refrigeration service facilities shall submit a notification and a fee to the Division within thirty (30) days of commencement of operations. - B. Air conditioning and refrigeration service facilities which meet the requirements of this Regulation No. 15 shall renew the notification and fee annually with the Division within sixty (60) days of April 1. - C. This section shall not be construed to require any individual technician to pay a fee or to notify the Division if such individual is employed by an air conditioning and refrigeration service facility that has complied with the requirements of this section and that has accounted for such individual in the fee submitted pursuant to Sections V.A.1. and V.A.2. of this Regulation No. 15.
+- B. Air conditioning and refrigeration service facilities which meet the requirements of this Regulation No. 15 shall renew the notification and fee annually with the Division within sixty (60) days of the anniversary date. - C. This section shall not be construed to require any individual technician to pay a fee or to notify the Division if such individual is employed by an air conditioning and refrigeration service facility that has complied with the requirements of this section and that has accounted for such individual in the fee submitted pursuant to Sections V.A.1. and V.A.2. of this Regulation No. 15.